ahacking/to_json/README.md

 #### ORM agnostic

 Being explicit means we are also ORM agnostic.
-ToJSON does not care what ORM you are using, or what the class of the objects you are serializing are.
+ToJSON does not care what ORM you are using, or what the class the objects being serialized are.

 ## ToJson Alternatives